Modern YEAR FOURTEEN (Part 1)

 Notably, Batman only appears in a single page of Batman: Mitefall, which spans the duration of Batman #491-500 and details Bat-Mite recruiting Bob Overdog to defeat Bane-Mite in the 5th Dimension.
 In our item here-and-now, Batman secretly spies on The Jerk-Os, a gang that has just violently beaten and drugged Bob Overdog in a cemetery.
 While Batman stalks the Jerk-Os in an effort to stop them from robbing a deli, a beleaguered Bat-Mite tries in vain to get the Caped Crusader’s attention, needing desperate help against the threat of Bane-Mite in the 5th Dimension.
 Having failed in his exhortation, Bat-Mite will settle for the acid-tripping Overdog as his hero.

-–NOTE: In Justice League Task Force #1.
-The UN sanctions a new splinter version of the Justice League known as the Justice League Task Force, which is led by Martian Manhunter and will utilize a rotating roster of members.
+–REFERENCE: In Justice League Task Force #1.
+The UN sanctions a new splinter version of the Justice League known as the Justice League Task Force, which is led by Martian Manhunter (now separated from Bloodwynd and back to his usual persona) and chief operating officer Hannibal Martin.
+The team will utilize a rotating roster of members.
 Nightwing is a founding member, but he quits after the first mission.

 KNIGHTFALL Continued…